Codex

 Before beginning any conversion, please back up your database.
 The Backing Up Your Database article has easy-to-follow instructions.

-Note: If you don't know anything about SQL and MySQL/MariaDB you are probably screwed.
+Note: If you don't know anything about SQL and MySQL/MariaDB you are out of luck.
 This is voodoo-code territory, so you may want to RTFM about MySQL and Charsets before continuing.

 The goal in these conversions is always to decide on what charset/collation combination you want to use (UTF8 being the best choice in almost all scenarios) then to convert all tables/columns in your database to use that charset.
 At that point you can set DB_COLLATE and DB_CHARSET to the desired charset and collation to match.